IODevelopers/hacktoberfest/README.md

 - Request only genuine PR's as given in the Instruction
 - Genuine PR's will be merged to the repo and you will be added as a [Contributor](https://iodevelopers.github.io/hacktoberfest/contributors.html) in the site
 - Spam PR's requested will not be counted by the Hacktoberfest and will not be merged to repo
-- Follow the Instructions strictly
+- Follow the Instructions strictly.

 ## :computer: Getting Started